In? Out? Big? Small? Hedge fund bets on Greece run the gamut

 Should Greece default, even assets with no direct connection could be impacted, said Shakil Riaz, global chief investment officer of Rothschild Asset Management.

 "If Greece goes, you win short term.
-If Greece doesn't matter, you win long-term because of the interest rates and monetary policy differential, U.S. versus ECB," he said.
+If Greece doesn't, you win long-term because of the interest rates and monetary policy differential, U.S. versus ECB," he said.

 "You have two chances to win with short euro.
 You want to bet on two horses just in case one horse falls asleep."